About Tyron Hyde

-Let’s now crunch some numbers, using the Washington Brown depreciation calculator.
+Let’s now crunch some numbers

-Note, also, that you will get more depreciation on a commercial suite than a factory unit or warehouse depreciation schedule).
+Note, also, that you will get more depreciation on a commercial suite than a factory unit or warehouse depreciation schedule.
 This is because a factory unit does not have as much plant and equipment.
 It is nearly all made up of concrete and steel.

 In short, if you are the tenant in a commercial property, and think now might be a good time to become the owner-occupier, don’t forget to claim those tax depreciation allowances available to you as a landlord.